UDC-GAC/hsp/README.md

 </dependencies>
 ```

-HSP generates <key,value> pairs of type <*LongWritable*, *Text*>.
-For single-end datasets, the key is a unique self-generated identifier for each read within the input split and the value is the text-based content of the read (e.g., read name, bases and qualities for FASTQ).
+For single-end datasets, HSP generates <key,value> pairs of type <*LongWritable*, *Text*>.
+The key is a unique self-generated identifier for each read and the value is the text-based content of the read (e.g., read name, bases and qualities for FASTQ).
 The *Text* object representing the sequence can be converted to a *String* object using the static method *getRead()* provided by the *SingleEndSequenceRecordReader* class.

-For paired-end datasets, the key provides the length (in bytes) of a single read in the pair and the value is the merged content of both reads.
+For paired-end datasets, HSP generates <key,value> pairs of type <*LongWritable*, *PairText*>.
+The key is a unique self-generated identifier for each paired read and the value is a tuple containing the pair of *Text* objects that represent the paired sequence.
 HSP provides static methods in the *PairedEndSequenceRecordReader* class that allow obtaining "left" and "right" reads separately as *String* objects: *getLeftRead()* and *getRightRead()*, respectively.

 ### Hadoop examples